 A great idea is just the seed when it comes to growing a successful business.
-After all, one-third of new businesses fail in the first two years, and half close their doors in the first five years—and it’s not because they all started with bad ideas.
+After all, only 48.9% of new businesses survive their first five years in business—and it’s not because they all started with bad ideas.
 Some had great ideas but didn’t have strong business strategies or the right people leading them.

 Take sliced bread as an example.
 After hearing women in his jewelry shop complain about the tedious task of slicing bread, Otto Rohwedder decided to solve their problem.
 Before he set out to create his bread-slicing machine, though, he did his market research, taking out newspaper ads that asked women—his future end users—to share how thick the perfect slice of bread should be.
 Turns out, slightly less than half an inch was ideal.
 With that data in hand, Rohwedder created a prototype in 1912 that would yield identically perfect slices of bread.